mendel5/alternative-front-ends/README.md

 - [Crow Translate](https://github.com/crow-translate/crow-translate): Simple and lightweight cross-platform translator that allows translation using LibreTranslate, Lingva, Google, Bing, and Yandex, as well as text-to-speech using Google

+### Google Play Store

+- [Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore): An Open Source alternative for Google Play Store

+- [F-droid](https://f-droid.org/): An installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform.
+  - It's not a direct alternative as it only has applications that are open source which may or may not be present in the Play store.

+- [Neo Store](https://github.com/NeoApplications/Neo-Store): An F-Droid client with modern UI and an arsenal of extra features.

+### Google Authenticator

+- [Aegis](https://github.com/beemdevelopment/Aegis): A free, secure and open source app for Android to manage your 2-step verification tokens.

+- [Authenticator Pro](https://github.com/jamie-mh/AuthenticatorPro): Two-Factor Authentication (2FA) client for Android + Wear OS

+### Gmail

+- [Thunderbird](https://www.thunderbird.net/en-US/): A free open-source cross-platform email client.

+- [FairEmail](https://github.com/M66B/FairEmail): Fully featured, open source, privacy friendly email app for Android

+- [K-9 Mail](https://github.com/thundernest/k-9): an open-source email client for Android

 ### Facebook

 - [Frost](https://github.com/AllanWang/Frost-for-Facebook): An extensive and functional third party app for Facebook (Android app)